Should We Wait and See How Far the U.S. Dollar Will Rise After Its Sharp Surge Following Strong U.S. Employment Data?

 - Japan Economic Sentiment Index

-Last weekend, the U.S. dollar emerged as the strongest currency immediately following the release of the U.S. September employment report on Friday, the 4th.
-The report showed that the unemployment rate improved by 0.1 percentage points from the previous month’s 4.2% to 4.1%, while nonfarm payrolls rose significantly from 142,000 in the previous month to 254,000.The USD/JPY pair surged by approximately 3 yen, rising from 145.919 to 148.987.
-On the weekly chart, a large bullish engulfing candle has formed, enveloping the previous week’s candlestick.
+Last weekend, the U.S. dollar became the strongest currency immediately following the release of the U.S. September employment report on Friday, the 4th.
+The report showed that the unemployment rate improved by 0.1 percentage points from the previous month’s 4.2% to 4.1%, and nonfarm payrolls rose significantly from 142,000 in the previous month to 254,000.The USD/JPY pair surged by approximately 3 yen, from 145.919 to 148.987.
+On the weekly chart, a large bullish engulfing candle has formed, completely enveloping the previous week’s candlestick.

-European currencies saw the pound fall against the U.S. dollar despite the UK’s September Construction PMI, released on the 4th, rising to 57.2 from 53.6 the previous month.
+European currencies saw the pound fall against the U.S. dollar, despite the UK’s September Construction PMI—released on the 4th—rising to 57.2 from 53.6 the previous month.
 The GBP/USD exchange rate fell from 1.3174 to 1.3069.On the hourly chart, the price has moved from above the 20-period moving average (MA) to below it.
-On the 4-hour chart, the 200-period simple moving average (SMA) is acting as resistance, and on the daily chart, the price is approaching last month’s low.
+On the 4-hour chart, the 200-period simple moving average (SMA) is acting as resistance, while on the daily chart, the price is approaching last month’s low.